isokolovic/MediaHandler/README.md

      ```

 3. **Build and Run**:
-   - Save the C source files
+   - Save the source files
    - In a terminal, navigate to the project folder:
      ```bash
      cd path/to/project/folder